 Blood clots in the legs or lungs

-Infection at the skin incision site or in the stomach
+Infection at the skin incision site or inside the belly

-Scar tissue (adhesions) in the stomach, which might block the intestines
+Scar tissue (adhesions) in the stomach, which can block the intestines

 A leak where the intestines are sewn together